National Recruitment Agency and Common Entrance Test

 - The CET will be an online examination.

 - The main aim of CET will be elimination of candidates,nearly 5% of the total number of candidates will be made qualified for next tiers/phase.

-- Candidates will no longer pay fees for multiple examination thus it will reduce their financial burden.
+- Candidates will no longer pay fees for multiple examinations thus it will reduce their financial burden.

-- Examination centers will be established in very districts,hence it will reduce journey hassle for travelling inter state exam centers.Also it will save time and expense.
+- Examination centres will be established in very districts, hence it will reduce journey hassle for travelling inter state exam centers.Also it will save time and expense.

 - CET will remove the hassle of appearing in multiple examinations.

-- Common Entrance Test application form will be available on a Registration portal of NRA.(Registration portal of NRA will be published in due course) Single registration will be accepted for different levels of exams i.e for Graduation level,Higher Secondary level and Matriculation Level.
+- Common Entrance Test application form will be available on a Registration portal of NRA.(Registration portal of NRA will be published in due course) A single registration will be accepted for different levels of exams i.e for Graduation level,Higher Secondary level and Matriculation Level.